-In case shareholder is having valid email address, Password will be sent to the shareholders registered e-mail address.
-Else, shareholder can set the password of his/her choice by providing the information about the particulars of the Security Question & Answer, PAN, DOB/ DOI, Dividend Bank Details etc. and confirm.
-(The password should contain minimum 8 characters, at least one special character, at least one numeral, at least one alphabet and at least one capital letter)
+In case shareholders is having valid email address, Password will be sent to his / her registered e-mail address.
+Shareholderscan set the password of his/her choice by providing the information about the particulars of the Security Question and Answer, PAN, DOB/DOI, Bank Account Number (last four digits) etc. as mentioned above.
+The password should contain a minimum of 8 characters, at least one special character (@!#\$&), at least one numeral, at least one alphabet and at least one capital letter.